 • Five distinct roles: The striker always attempts to reach the ball.
 The defender is always acting in the own half.
 The backup-striker supports the striker in its vicinity.

 The supporter moves to distinct positions in the offense, or defense, depending on the ball position.
 As those positions are located away from the striker, he might be able to pass the ball to the supporter.
 The goalkeeper is the only role that is fixed during the complete game.

 - Dynamic, but constrained positioning for all roles.
 For example, the defender is not allowed to pass the center line. - Configurable strategies allowing user to switch between more defensive and offensive play.
 The configuration affects specific positions of the field players that are not in charge of the ball. - Kicking motions can be performed during the walk without stopping. - A kick selection that decides in which direction the ball is shot.
 In case of obstacles in front of the robot, the ball is moved edgewise around the obstacle.
-If the robot is free, it might pass the ball to a team member or shoot to the goal. - A goalkeeper which is capable to counter the ball by jumping. - Adaptation to the current number of team players during the game.
-If robots are taken out, roles in the following order are removed: striker-backup, supporter, defender. - Kickoff positioning independent from the robot number (except goalkeeper).
+If the robot is free, it might pass the ball to a team member or shoot to the goal. - A goalkeeper which is capable to counter the ball by jumping or making a quicker block motion in case that the ball would pass near the keeper. - Adaptation to the current number of team players during the game.
+If robots are taken out, roles in the following order are removed: supporter, striker-backup, defender. - Kickoff positioning independent from the robot number (except goalkeeper).